aidan-starke/todo-kata/README.md

 # Todo list Kata

-This is a kata to practice everything you've learned in the first five weeks of bootcamp.
+This is a kata to practice everything you've learned in the first six weeks of bootcamp.

 ## Your mission is